 Raul Castro, perhaps the least of the three Castro brothers, a few months ago promoted young Foreign Minister, Bruno Rodriguez Parrilla, to the Politburo and recently Miguel Diaz-Canel to the first Vice Presidency.
 These were seen by many observers as perhaps an indication to suggest Raul's support for the accession of either to the top job.
 But these of these appointments, with the taint of their allegiance would be shoe-ins in a free election.

-But when an election comes, conceivably, Sanchez could be campaigning against two other women for Raul's job, the current President's daughter, Ana Maria Machado, and Josefina Vidal: Cuba's director of USA affairs.
+But when an election comes, conceivably, Sanchez could be campaigning against two other women for Raul's job, the current President's daughter: Mariela, Ana Maria Machado, or Josefina Vidal: Cuba's director of USA affairs.

 The ultimate challenge Sanchez will face is that she is far better known outside of Cuba than within.
 And the Cuban Government, which really only exists effectively as a propaganda ministry, is likely to direct its entire tool box to make sure that Sanchez doesn't stand a chance.